Thomas Beekman (footballer): Loan to Helmond Sport

 On 14 January 2022, Beekman joined Helmond Sport on loan until the end of the season.

 TOP Oss

 On 25 June 2022, Beekman joined TOP Oss on a one-year deal.

 IJsselmeervogels

 On 5 July 2023, Beekman signed a two-year contract with IJsselmeervogels in the fourth-tier Derde Divisie.
+He was loaned to AFC in January 2026.

+Later career

+In September 2026, Beekman joined amateur club WV-HEDW, citing a desire to rediscover his enjoyment of football after a period without a club.